trln/spofford-client/README.md

 This is an interactive process, where you will be asked for:

- * the base URL to the Spofford instance (default: `http://localhost:3000`, which corresponds to a Rails application running on your machine.)
+ * the base URL to the Spofford instance (default: `http://localhost:3000`, which corresponds to a Rails application running on your machine).  *Consult TRLN Discovery documentation for shared development or production URLs.*
- * an output directory (default: `packages` -- a subdirectory in the current directory) -- this is where any `.zip` packages created during `ingest` or `package` operations will be placed.
+ * an output directory on your machine or network drive accessible to that machine (default: `packages` -- a subdirectory in the current directory) -- this is where any `.zip` packages created during `ingest` or `package` operations will be placed.
  * an account name (email address); this corresponds to an account that you have already signed up for and had approved by an administrator on the Spofford instance.
 The default value represents a guess based on your hostname.
- * You will be offered the opportunity to create an *authentication token* at this point (generally, you will want to do this on first setup).
+ * You will be offered the opportunity to create an *authentication token* at this point (_you probably want to do this_, since tokens are a key part of automating your ingest process).

 ## Authentication Tokens